-Having A good diet has an essential role in taking good care of the immune system.
+Having A good diet is essential in taking good care of the immune system.
 A big part of nutrients and vitamin intake is through diet.
 The journey to strengthen the immune system starts with diet.
-So, if you are looking for food that meets all nutrients needs that immune functions require, take more immune system booster fruits which are introduced to you in the followings
+So, if you are looking for food that meets all nutrients needs that immune functions require, take more immune system booster fruits which are introduced to you in the following.

 You may wonder why some become less involved with flu or infection.
 The answer is hidden in his/her diet.
-Generally, people who eat the recommended amount of fruits every day have a more robust immune system.
+Generally, people who eat the recommended amount of fruits daily have a more robust immune system.

 It would be best to take care of your immune system throughout the year rather than only during the flu and cold.
 Fortunately, You can find immune system booster fruits year-round.

-We can say a fruit is an immune system booster only when it contains the minerals potassium, zinc, iron, vitamin A, B, C, D, and E. Not all foods have all these elements, but it is better to take those that have as many as possible.
+We can say fruit is an immune system booster only when it contains the minerals potassium, zinc, iron, vitamin A, B, C, D, and E. Not all foods have all these elements, but taking those with as many as possible is better.
 Among all foods, Fruits are the best.
 Strawberries, for example, have vitamin C and potassium.
-This fruit has two ingredients involving boosting the immune system.
+This fruit has two ingredients involving boost the immune system.

 Why vitamin A, B, C, zinc, and iron in fruits are essential for the immune system?